bostonsinaga/KML-TOWN/README.md

 -- and finally run *'kml-town'* in your CLI</br>
 ---- (type *'kml-town --help'* to start)</br>

-I use this software in my previous job, as a coordinate data entry.</br>
+I use this software in my previous job, as a coordinate data entry using Google Earth.</br>
 This really help me.
 And I hope this can help you too.
 Thank you.</br>

 **Boston Sinaga**